15 Types of Tuna: Complete Species Guide 2026

 1. Black Skipjack (Euthynnus lineatus)

-Black Skipjack, despite its name, displays beautiful blue-black coloring with distinctive wavy lines along its back.
-Found exclusively in the Eastern Pacific from California to Peru, these fish prefer coastal waters near the continental shelf.
-They're most abundant in tropical waters near Ecuador and the Galapagos Islands, where upwelling creates rich feeding grounds.
+Black Skipjack, despite its common name, displays beautiful blue-black coloring with distinctive wavy or broken lines along the back.
+Found exclusively in the Eastern Pacific from Southern California to Peru, these fish prefer coastal waters near the continental shelf.
+They're most abundant in tropical waters near Ecuador and the Galapagos Islands, where nutrient upwelling creates rich feeding grounds.

-Reaching maximum sizes around 60 pounds, Black Skipjack form large schools that often mix with other small tunas and bonitos.
-They're voracious predators, feeding on small fish, squid, and crustaceans near the surface.
-Sport fishermen prize them for their fighting ability, though their dark, bloody meat makes them less desirable for consumption than other tunas.
+Reaching maximum sizes around 60 pounds, Black Skipjack form large schools that frequently mix with other small tunas and bonitos.
+They're voracious surface predators, feeding on small fish, squid, and crustaceans.
+Sport fishermen prize them for their powerful fighting ability, though their dark, bloody meat makes them less desirable for consumption than other tunas.
+The IGFA record stands at 26 pounds 8 ounces, caught in Mexico.

 2. Blackfin Tuna (Thunnus atlanticus)

-Blackfin tuna, the smallest member of the genus Thunnus, inhabit the warm waters of the Western Atlantic from Massachusetts to Brazil.
-Their distinctive black fins and compact size (rarely exceeding 45 pounds) make identification straightforward.
-These fish prefer temperatures above 68°F and rarely venture into deep waters, staying within the continental shelf.
+Blackfin tuna, the smallest true member of genus Thunnus, inhabits the warm waters of the Western Atlantic from Massachusetts to Brazil.
+Their distinctive black fins against a steel-blue body make identification straightforward.
+These compact fish rarely exceed 45 pounds and prefer temperatures above 68°F, staying within the continental shelf waters where food is abundant.

-Despite their small size, Blackfin are prized by sport fishermen for their incredible fighting ability pound-for-pound.
-They often school with Skipjack and feed on small fish, squid, and crustaceans.
-While not commercially important due to their size, Blackfin make excellent table fare when fresh, with meat lighter than most tunas.
-Many anglers compare them favorably to types of tetra fish in terms of their spirited behavior.
+Despite their modest size, Blackfin are prized by sport fishermen for their incredible fighting ability pound-for-pound.
+They often school with Skipjack and feed aggressively on small fish and squid.
+While not commercially important due to their size, Blackfin make excellent table fare when fresh, with lighter meat than most tunas.
+The IGFA world record weighed 45 pounds 4 ounces, caught in Florida in 1996.

 3. Bullet Tuna (Auxis rochei)

-Bullet tuna earn their name from their torpedo-shaped bodies and incredible speed.
+Bullet tuna earn their name from their torpedo-shaped bodies and explosive acceleration capabilities.
 These tiny tunas, reaching only 4 pounds maximum, form massive schools in tropical and subtropical waters worldwide.
-Their blue-black backs feature distinctive wavy lines, similar to their close relatives, the Frigate tuna.
+Their blue-black backs feature distinctive wavy lines similar to their close relatives, the Frigate tuna, but their smaller maximum size distinguishes the two species.

-In the Mediterranean and parts of Asia, Bullet tuna support small-scale fisheries.
-Their meat, while strongly flavored, is popular in regional dishes when fresh.
-They're also important ecologically, serving as prey for larger predators including bigger tunas, billfish, and marine mammals.
-Commercial operations often use them as bait for longline fishing.
+In the Mediterranean and parts of Asia, Bullet tuna support small-scale artisanal fisheries.
+Their meat, while strongly flavored, appears in regional dishes when fresh.
+Ecologically, they serve as important prey for larger predators including bigger tunas, billfish, and marine mammals.
+Commercial operations frequently use them as bait for longline fishing targeting larger species.
+The IGFA record stands at 7 pounds 12 ounces.

 4. Frigate Tuna (Auxis thazard)

 Frigate tuna closely resemble Bullet tuna but grow slightly larger, reaching 10 pounds.
 They inhabit tropical and subtropical waters worldwide, often forming mixed schools with other small tunas.
-The distinctive pattern of wavy lines on their backs becomes less prominent toward the tail, helping distinguish them from Bullet tuna.
+The distinctive wavy lines on their backs become less prominent toward the tail, helping distinguish them from Bullet tuna during careful examination.

 These fast-swimming predators feed on small fish, squid, and planktonic crustaceans.
-In many Pacific islands, Frigate tuna provide important protein for local communities.
-While too small for most commercial operations, they're excellent light-tackle gamefish and make good eating when prepared fresh.
-Some regions use them dried or smoked as a preserved protein source.
+In many Pacific islands, Frigate tuna provide important protein for local communities, caught by traditional methods.
+While too small for most industrial operations, they make excellent light-tackle gamefish and good eating when prepared fresh.
+Some regions dry or smoke them as preserved protein sources.
+The IGFA world record weighed 11 pounds 11 ounces.

 5. Kawakawa (Euthynnus affinis)

-Kawakawa, also known as Mackerel tuna, inhabit Indo-Pacific waters from the Red Sea to Australia.
+Kawakawa, also known as Mackerel tuna or Little Tuna in some regions, inhabits Indo-Pacific waters from the Red Sea to Australia and across to Japan.
 These medium-sized tunas (up to 50 pounds) display distinctive broken wavy lines on their backs above the lateral line.
-They prefer coastal waters and often enter large bays and harbors in search of prey.
+They prefer coastal waters and often enter large bays and harbors in search of prey, unusual behavior among tunas.

 In Southeast Asian and Indian Ocean countries, Kawakawa support important artisanal fisheries.
-The meat, darker than most tunas, has a strong flavor that works well in curries and other heavily spiced dishes.
-Fresh Kawakawa also makes acceptable sashimi, though it lacks the refined taste of premium species.
-They're often confused with Little Tunny but have different geographic ranges.
+The meat, darker and stronger-flavored than most tunas, works well in curries and heavily spiced dishes where the flavor complements rather than competes.
+Fresh Kawakawa makes acceptable sashimi, though it lacks the refined taste of premium species.
+They're often confused with Little Tunny but occupy different geographic ranges.
+The IGFA record stands at 40 pounds 5 ounces.

 6. Longtail/Tongol Tuna (Thunnus tonggol)

-These tuna often enter estuaries and river mouths, unusual behavior for the family.
+These tuna often enter estuaries and river mouths, highly unusual behavior for the family that demonstrates their adaptability.
 In Australia and throughout Southeast Asia, Longtail support recreational and small commercial fisheries.
-The meat quality varies with handling but can be excellent when fresh.
-They're marketed as "Northern Bluefin" in Australia, though they're unrelated to true Bluefin species.
+The meat quality varies with handling but can be excellent when fresh and properly bled.
+They're marketed as "Northern Bluefin" in Australia, though they're taxonomically distinct from true Bluefin species.
+The IGFA world record weighed 79 pounds 3 ounces, caught in India.

 7. Little Tunny (Euthynnus alletteratus)

-Little Tunny, often mislabeled as "false albacore" or "bonito," inhabit Atlantic waters from New England to Brazil.
-These small tunas (up to 35 pounds) display distinctive wavy lines on their backs and spots below their pectoral fins.
-They form large schools near the surface, creating spectacular feeding frenzies that attract seabirds and anglers.
+Little Tunny, often mislabeled as "false albacore" or simply "bonito," inhabit Atlantic waters from New England to Brazil.
+These small tunas (up to 35 pounds) display distinctive wavy lines on their backs and characteristic spots below the pectoral fins.
+They form large schools near the surface, creating spectacular feeding frenzies that attract seabirds, predators, and anglers alike.

-While abundant and easy to catch, Little Tunny have bloody, strong-flavored meat that many find unpalatable.
-However, they're excellent as cut bait for larger gamefish or when prepared properly (bleeding immediately after capture).
-Sport fishermen appreciate their abundance and fighting ability, making them popular targets for light tackle and fly fishing enthusiasts.
+While abundant and eager to strike lures, Little Tunny have bloody, strong-flavored meat that many find unpalatable without specific preparation techniques.
+However, they're excellent as cut bait for larger gamefish or when bled immediately after capture and prepared properly.
+Sport fishermen appreciate their abundance and spirited fighting ability, making them popular targets for light tackle and fly fishing enthusiasts.
+The IGFA record stands at 36 pounds 1 ounce.

 8. Slender Tuna (Allothunnus fallai)

-Slender tuna remain the most mysterious of all tuna species, found only in the cold waters of the Southern Ocean.
-These rare fish reach about 80 pounds and have extremely elongated bodies compared to other tunas.
-Their adaptation to near-Antarctic waters makes them unique among tunas, which typically prefer warmer seas.
+Slender tuna remain the most mysterious of all tuna species, found only in the cold waters of the Southern Ocean surrounding Antarctica.
+These rare fish reach about 80 pounds and have extremely elongated, almost mackerel-like bodies compared to other tunas.
+Their adaptation to near-Antarctic waters makes them unique among the Thunnini, which typically prefer much warmer seas.

-Very little is known about Slender tuna biology or behavior due to their remote habitat and rarity.
-They occasionally appear as bycatch in Southern Ocean fisheries but have no commercial importance.
-Scientists believe they feed on deep-water fish and squid, but much about their ecology remains unknown.
-Their extreme habitat makes them unlikely to face fishing pressure.
+Very little is known about Slender tuna biology or behavior due to their remote habitat and extreme rarity.
+They occasionally appear as bycatch in Southern Ocean toothfish and krill fisheries but have no commercial importance.
+Scientists believe they feed on deep-water fish and squid, but much about their ecology, reproduction, and population status remains unknown.
+Their extreme habitat provides natural protection from fishing pressure.

 Visual Identification Guide: How to Tell Tuna Species Apart?